YiyangShao2003/YiyangShao2003.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year undergraduate student in [University of Science and Technology of China](https://en.ustc.edu.cn/).
-I am currently visiting [UC Berkeley, Hybrid Robotics Group](https://hybrid-robotics.berkeley.edu/index.html), under the supervision of Prof. [Koushil Sreenath](https://hybrid-robotics.berkeley.edu/koushil/).
-Before that, I was supervised by Prof. [Shiwu Zhang](https://scholar.google.com.hk/citations?user=d6tBg_UAAAAJ&hl=en-EN) at USTC.
+I am a fourth-year undergraduate student at the [University of Science and Technology of China](https://en.ustc.edu.cn/) (USTC).
+Starting Fall 2025, I will be joining the [Hybrid Robotics Group](https://hybrid-robotics.berkeley.edu/index.html) at UC Berkeley as a Ph.D. student under the supervision of [Prof. Koushil Sreenath](https://hybrid-robotics.berkeley.edu/koushil/).
-I am looking for a PhD position this application season!

 Research Interests
 ======